New Certification

 Compost Quality

-Compost Quality testing includes Metals / Fluorine, Ash (VOC), and FTIR, as well as tests for ecotoxicity.
+Compost Quality testing includes Regulated Metals / Fluorine, Ash (VOC), and FTIR, as well as tests for ecotoxicity.
 These tests and restrictions are designed to ensure that the compostable material or item does not have negative effects on compost quality.

 Costs